 Based on your product category, you can include from 1 to 5 keywords, each of which will separate by an “_” underscore symbol.

 Keywords play an important role in how Amazon Product Category Tree works.
 You can also choose keywords, which target a specific audience.
 These are often called “Target Audience Keywords.”

 Know that Amazon gathers a huge amount of information about its customers.
 To name a few this includes an individual’s:

 To access your target audience, ensure that you include your Target Audience Keywords.
 Say, for instance, if you are selling Men’s perfumes, set the target as “Men.”

 Add the keywords in the copy

-Amazon’s bullet points is something worth noting here.
-It allows a seller to add a maximum of 5 bullet points and this section is something you can leverage on, to draw potential shoppers’ attention by writing the important features of a product.
+Amazon’s bullet points Are something worth noting here.
+It allows a seller to add a maximum of 5 bullet points and this section is something you can leverage, to draw potential shoppers’ attention by writing the important features of a product.

 The keywords you have researched, and something that you couldn’t add in your product title, goes in your bullet section.

 Add them seamlessly into your bullet points, ensuring that your product copy is 100% legible and yet convincing.
 But don’t add too many or purposely add them to make it look awkward to read.